 WordPress security has, especially in the past couple of years, become a serious issue.
-Never before have I seen so many determined and sophisticated hacking attempts directed against the sites I provide WordPress support for.
+Never before have I seen so many determined and sophisticated hacking attempts directed against the sites I provide WordPress tech support for.
 These run the whole gamut of attack variations;

 - Blackhole Exploit Kit attacks